NimishMishra/llvm-patches/README.md

 - [D110714](https://reviews.llvm.org/D110714): contains a reusable `HasMember` way of recognising whether the `typename` in a templated function belongs to a certain variant.
 This could be treated as a complementary way to `std::visit`.

+- [D127047](https://reviews.llvm.org/D127047): contains ideas on greating global variables (`embox` ,`undefined`, and `has_value`).
+And a good example of using `std::function` as passing arguments to a function.

+### Fortran specific features

+- Printing an unassociated pointer or unallocated allocatable may cause one segfault in some cases if someone tries to test execution.
+So, add one external function call to handle unassociated pointer and unallocated allocatable variables.

 ### Parser

 - Possibly the most important source code resides in `llvm-project/flang/include/flang/Parser/parse-tree.h` which contains all the parse tree nodes' definition.